frdmn/blog.frd.mn/src/posts/2013-03-22_custom-apple-icon-for-minidlna-incl-diff-patch.md

 slug: custom-apple-icon-for-minidlna-incl-diff-patch
 ---

-Since a couple of days i've been running a [MiniDLNA](http://sourceforge.net/projects/minidlna/) media server which is allegedly fully compliant with all the common `DLNA/UPnP` clients.
-In my case is the client a [Samsung UE40ES5700](http://www.amazon.de/Samsung-UE40ES5700-LED-Backlight-Fernseher-Energieeffizienzklasse-Full-HD/dp/B007H72AFM) SmartTV with the latest AllShare Play software.
+Since a couple of days i've been running a [MiniDLNA](http://sourceforge.net/projects/minidlna/) media server which seems compatible to all the common `DLNA/UPnP` clients.
+In my case, the client is a [Samsung UE40ES5700](http://www.amazon.de/Samsung-UE40ES5700-LED-Backlight-Fernseher-Energieeffizienzklasse-Full-HD/dp/B007H72AFM) SmartTV with the latest AllShare Play implementation.

 The initial configuration was very comfortable: You define your media folders/shares, create a `launchd` service and everything works like a charm.